OHCHR Accountability and Remedy Project IV: Enhancing the accessibility, dissemination and implementation of ARP findings

 This section includes certain events and other types of meetings in which OHCHR took part, and which can be made public.
 OHCHR is actively seeking to participate in events related to accountability and access to remedy for business-related human rights abuse.
 If you would like to notify the ARP team of, or invite us to, relevant events, or propose organizing an event with us, please contact email@example.com.

-Background on the Accountability and Remedy Project
+Phases of the Accountability and Remedy Project